microsoft/vscode-docs/blogs/2024/12/18/free-github-copilot.md

 **Try this:** The `@workspace` participant can set up testing for your project.
 From scratch.
 Just look for the `@workspace /setupTests` command.

-### Naming things and other hard problems
+## Naming things and other hard problems

 GitHub Copilot can suggest names for your variables, functions and classes.
 Just press `F2` to rename something and then wait just a moment for GitHub Copilot to give you some suggestions.

-<video src="copilot-rename.mp4" title="Copilot Edits video" autoplay muted controls></video>
+<video src="copilot-rename-v2.mp4" title="Copilot Edits video" autoplay muted controls></video>

 **Try this:** If you don't know what to call something, don't overthink it.
 Just call it `foo` and implement it.
 Then hit `F2` and let GitHub Copilot suggest a name for you.

-### Speak your mind
+## Speak your mind

 Click the microphone icon to start a voice chat.
 This is powered by the free, cross-platform [VS Code Speech extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-speech) that runs on local models.
-GitHUb Copilot will even read the chat response back to you - which is often critical for accessibility.
+No 3rd party app required.

 ![VS Code with file list and voice input active.](vscode-speech.png)